carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 A process contains only one `script` block, and it must be the last statement when the process contains `input` and `output` declarations.

 The `script` block can be a simple one line string in quotes e.g. `"samtools index ref1.sorted.bam"` .
-Or, for commands that span multiple lines you can encase the command in the triple quote `"""`.
+Or, for commands that span multiple lines you can encase the command in  triple quotes `"""`.

 For example: